stackbit-projects/groovy-squid-55ce3/src/pages/index.md

       - title: Remain relevant
         image: images/feature3.png
         image_alt: App user profile preview
+        content: >-
-        content: 'Personalized recommendations based on a your skills and stack. '
+          Indsutry insights and thousands of tools distilled to a personal recommendation based on a your skills and stack.
         actions:
           - label: Learn More
             url: /features